Inferring physical properties of symmetric states from the fewest copies

-With the above analysis, we are ready to specify our strategy in what follows.
-To obtain $\expval{X}_\rho$, our strategy is to perform the projective measurement of $Y=\mathcal{T}(X)$ on each sample, which, after post-processing the outcomes via the sample mean estimator, can produce the same expectation value with $X$ but requires $M_\textrm{min}=\lceil(\Delta Y)^2/\epsilon\rceil$ samples for reaching the desired precision $\epsilon$.
-Note that the projective measurement of $Y$ typically belongs to the class of entangling measurements, because (some of) the $U_g$'s act on multiple subsystems for most of the symmetric structures of interest in physics.
-To implement this measurement, we can first apply the quantum circuit $V$ transforming the eigenbasis of $Y$ into the computational basis and then perform the standard measurement in the computational basis (see Fig.~\ref{fig1}).
-So, the working principle of our strategy is to leverage quantum computational resources for reducing the number of samples required to its minimal value.
-Notably, as the projective measurement of $Y$ saturates the QCRB, our strategy, theoretically speaking, operates at the optimal sample efficiency allowed by quantum mechanics and therefore outperforms other methods from the perspective of sample complexity.
+With the above analysis, we are ready to specify our strategy. \textit{To measure $\overline{X}$, our strategy is to repeatedly perform the projective measurement of $Y$ on $M_Y$ samples.} This allows for yielding $\overline{X}$ up to $\epsilon$ after averaging the $M_Y$ outcomes, i.e., $\overline{X}\overset{\epsilon}{\approx}\sum_{i=1}^{M_Y}y_i/M_Y$, where $y_i$ denotes the $i$-th measurement outcome and is an eigenvalue of $Y$.
+Interestingly, as demonstrated below, the projective measurement of $Y$ is often an entangled measurement \cite{Tang2020,Huang2022a,Conlon2023}, since the eigenbasis of $Y$ may contain entangled states.
+To implement this measurement, we can first apply a quantum circuit $V$ to transform the eigenbasis of $Y$ into the computational basis and then perform the standard measurement in the computational basis (see Fig.~\ref{fig1}).
+So, the working principle of our strategy is to leverage quantum computational resources to reduce sample complexity.
+Notably, our strategy operates at the optimal sample efficiency allowed by quantum mechanics and outperforms other measurement strategies in terms of sample complexity whenever the assumption in Theorem \ref{Theorem2} holds.

-\textit{Illustrative application 1: translational symmetries.} Let us now apply our strategy to the scenario that $\rho$ is an unknown state of $n$ qubits with the symmetric structures described by the translation group $G=\{T^i, i=0,\cdots,2^n-1\}$.
+{\textit{Application 1: translational symmetries.}} Let us apply our strategy to the scenario that $\rho$ is a state of $n$ qubits with the symmetric structures described by the translation group $G=\{T^i, i=0,\cdots,2^n-1\}$.
 Here, $T$ is defined as $T\ket{j}=\ket{j+1}$ with the periodic boundary condition $\ket{2^n}=\ket{0}$, where $\ket{j}$, $j=0,\cdots,2^n-1$, denote the computational basis.
 Note that translational symmetries are ubiquitous in condensed-matter physics.
-The above scenario could arise, e.g., in quantum simulations of electrons in crystalline solids \cite{Bloch2012,Georgescu2014}, for which Bloch's theorem states that solutions to the Schr\"{o}dinger equations in periodic potentials are Bloch states and hence respect translational symmetries.
+The above scenario could arise, e.g., in quantum simulations of electrons in crystalline solids \cite{Bloch2012,Georgescu2014}, for which Bloch's theorem states that the solutions to the Schr\"{o}dinger equations are Bloch states and hence respect translational symmetries.